-Interested individuals were encouraged to submit external scoping comments through PEPC, to the park, or to the IPMT.
-Comments received by the park or IPMT were entered into PEPC, when feasible, and analyzed in the comment report.
+External Scoping encouraged public comments through PEPC, to the park, or to the EPMT.
+Substantive comments received by the park or EPMT were entered into PEPC, when feasible, and analyzed.
 Twenty-four entries were recorded for External Scoping.
-Results of public comment were analyzed by the IPMT and topics, issues, and alternatives were considered in developing the planning document (Table 5.2.0)
+Results of public scoping

 The draft IPMP/EA was made available to the public in digital format.
-Announcements were made about the availability of the EA on PEPC and to news media, stakeholders, and the general public, in accordance with the Civic Engagement Plan developed by each park.
+Announcements were made about the availability of the EA on PEPC and to news media, stakeholders, and the general public, in accordance with the procedures at each park.
 Interested parties were referred to PEPC to obtain a copy of the draft and to make comment.
-The IPMT and parks sent digital copies to all who specifically requested a copy and provided an address.
-The public comment period was initiated on February 5, 2013 and extended to March 14, 2013.
+Digital and hard copy of the IPMP/EA were sent to those requesting copies.
+The public comment period was initiated on February 5, 2013 and extended to April 1, 2013.

-Results of public comment will be analyzed by the IPMT and included in the final IPMP/EA.
+Results of public comment will be analyzed by the EPMT and included in the final IPMP/EA.